 In fact, challenges surrounding the likes of population growth, climate change, and increased regulatory controls, means Biotelliga’s market is exponential - the total available market for the technology areas developed by the business up to USD$67 billion per annum.

-Chief Executive Dr Damien Fleetwood says Auckland-based Biotelliga is in the late stages of development of two products – a sprayable bioinsecticide and a sprayable biofungicide – which will be registered for use in NZ within the next two years.
+As well, Biotelliga reckons it’s cracked the efficacy conundrum with two products in the late stages of development.
+One is a sprayable bioinsecticide, the other a sprayable biofungicide, which will be registered for use in New Zealand within the next two years.

-“One of the critical aspects of the technologies we’re developing is, yes they’re close to, and in some cases more effective than, synthetic chemistry, but they’re also consistent enough that the grower can use them and know they’ll work.”
+“One of the critical aspects of the technologies we’re developing is, yes they’re close to, and in some cases more effective than, synthetic chemistry, but they’re also consistent enough that the grower can use them and know they’ll work,” says Fleetwood.